ijmorgado/common-utils/README.md

 Any feed or suggestion would be appreciated :

-My email address is i.jimenez.morgado@gmail.com.
+My email address is i.jimenez.morgado@gmail.com or you can follow me on twitter [i_morgado](https://twitter.com/i_morgado).

 ## Copyright and license